Emerald at the Peel Traditional Boat Weekend 2013, Isle of Man

 Photograph : Carol Laird

-This magnificent yacht, built to a variation of Albert Strange's Cherub III has just changed hands after briefly coming onto the market with an asking price of £20,000.
-From her Scottish home port on the Isle of Bute Emerald's extensively cruised the west coast of Scotland and the Irish Sea under recent ownership.
-She's reported to be well maintained and equipped, and a safe, fast, comfortable boat.
+This magnificent yacht, built to a variation of Albert Strange's Cherub III changed hands in September 2017 after briefly coming onto the market with an asking price of £20,000.
+The buyer was Dick Wynn, publisher of Lodestar Books.
+Previously, from her Scottish home port on the Isle of Bute, Emerald had extensively cruised the west coast of Scotland and the Irish Sea.
+Dick's had her moved south by road to Woodbridge in Suffolk, as reported upon in the March 2018 edition of The Gaffers' Log.
+Reputed to be well maintained and equipped, Emerald's a safe, fast, comfortable boat.
+There are now ten Albert Strange designed boats in the Thames region.

 Blogger On The Clyde